rrout2/ultimate-stats/DEVELOPMENT.md

 ## 4/17/18
 * Made classes for Player and Roster objects
-* very basic GUI to add players to roster on opening screen
+* Very basic GUI to add players to roster on opening screen
-* can remove players with "undo" button
+* Can remove players with "undo" button

 ![BasicRoster](https://raw.githubusercontent.com/uiuc-sp18-cs126/final-project-rrout2/master/screenshots/rostering1.png?token=Acz5q8Xqd-t8pSMErPh66kFdfHNTotWRks5a4AliwA%3D%3D)

+## 4/23/18
+* Learned how to add second GUI window
+* Added ability to choose offense vs. defense
+* Can choose 7 players for each line
+* Next: need to add individual offense and defense GUIs